elasticio/amqp-component/README.md

 * **Exchange** - (string, required): Exchange name where you want to send message to
 * **Don't encrypt payload** - (checkbox, optional): If checked payload will be not encrypted
 * **Content-Type** - (string, optional): Content-Type of pushed payload, default is `application/octet-stream`
-* **Reconnect Timeout** - (string, optional, 5 by default): In case of errors how long to wait until retry is seconds
+* **Reconnect Timeout** - (string, optional, 5 by default, maximum 1000): In case of errors how long to wait until retry is seconds
-* **Reconnect Attempts** - (string, optional, 12 by default): How many times try to reconnect before throw error.
+* **Reconnect Attempts** - (string, optional, 12 by default, maximum 1000): How many times try to reconnect before throw error.
 12 by default

 ## Known limitations